 Earlier I gave my reasons for regarding God as a self.
 But one self in isolation is always incomplete, so we must also think of him as a society.
 This leads me to the "Trinity" of Provider, Mediator and Indweller.

 Now I can describe the goal.

 From the beginning the Provider intended the Mediator, in due course, to achieve in his own person the union of humanity with God through anthroposis, that is, by becoming a man and living a human life.
 He would thus "recapitulate" humanity, that is, become its head, and all other humans would be members of this new humanity.
 Thus he would pioneer human elevation, and his followers would obtain it by membership in him.
 This is what God being our proper final goal means: humanity is not deity, but is destined to inhere in the deity: "not deity converted into flesh but flesh taken into deity", as one early Christianoid creed puts it.

 For more details, see Anthroposis.

 Union is not absorption, an amorphous melting into the divine being.
-And it is not a quasi-erotic bond of unilateral or mutual obsession, though its early stages may contain elements of that, as with a young child whose mother is his world and who will always love her but needs to grow out of such absorption.
+And it is not a like an erotic bond of unilateral or mutual obsession, though its early stages may contain elements of that, as with a young child whose mother is his world and who will always love her but needs to grow out of such absorption.
 Union with God is not detached from our present cultural task; it fulfills that task by taking it to a new level.
-The life to come is the next stage for selves, more but not less than life as we know it, involving further development beyond current possibilities.
+The life to come is the next stage for selves, "more but not less" (see Appendices) than life as we know it, involving further development beyond current possibilities.